gautriv/gautriv.github.io/_posts/2025/10/2025-10-22-365-day-ai-architect-journey.md

 Let me tell you what happened on Day 47.

 I was supposed to build my first incident workflow in ServiceNow.
-But my daughter had a school project due.
-My manager scheduled an unexpected call.
+But my son had a school project due.
+One of my colleagues scheduled an unexpected call.
 My wife asked if I could handle dinner because she had a deadline.

 By 9 PM, I was exhausted.
 The streak was at 47 days.
 All I had to do was skip one day.
 Start fresh tomorrow.